Gajanand123/shell-scripts/README.md

 # shell-scripts
-This is my life! #thuglife
+This is my first change to readme.md